-Most dissertations and theses are under copyright, and therefore the University Libraries do not sell or reproduce dissertations and theses.
+Stony Brook University Libraries facilitate access to theses and dissertations in print and/or in electronic format including those produced by SBU students.
+Most dissertations and theses are under copyright, so therefore the University Libraries do not sell or reproduce dissertations and theses.

+Stony Brook University students, faculty, and staff with a Net ID can access citations and/or the full-text of dissertations and theses (1967-present) authored by Stony Brook University graduates in ProQuest’s Dissertations & Theses@Stony Brook database.
 If you are not affiliated with SBU, you may be able to borrow a bound hardcopy (if available) through your institution's interlibrary loan department.

 Library Administration: 631.632.7100